Slevinski/slevinski.github.io/series/writing-and-representation/entries/handwriting-and-spatial-script-practice/essay.md

 Fifth, handwriting culture and technical infrastructure should support each other.

-## What this paper does not claim

-The paper does not claim that handwritten SignWriting is equally widespread in every community.

-It does not claim that every handwritten variation is acceptable.

-It does not claim that shorthand or cursive forms are fully documented in public sources.

-It does not claim that handwriting replaces Formal SignWriting, fonts, or rendering.

-It does not claim that ASLwrite and SignWriting have the same handwriting ecology.

-It does not claim that handwriting evidence by itself proves reading fluency, educational outcomes, or adoption scale.

-It does not claim that historical reports of shorthand establish current widespread shorthand use.

-Those questions require separate evidence.
+## Scope and next questions

+The claim here is that handwriting belongs inside the theory of a mature spatial script.

+The public record already supports that claim, while also showing where better documentation is needed.

+Future work should document how widespread handwritten SignWriting is across communities, which variations remain readable, how shorthand and cursive practices are currently used, how SignWriting and ASLwrite differ in handwriting ecology, and how handwriting relates to reading fluency, educational outcomes, and adoption scale.

+Formal SignWriting, fonts, and rendering remain complementary infrastructure rather than substitutes for human writing practice.

 ## Conclusion